Dennis Skillicorn: Capture, trial, and imprisonment

 After spending the remainder of September in hiding, including at least ten days in Mexico, Skillicorn and Nicklasson eventually ran out of money.
 They then drove to San Diego, where they turned to hitchhiking along interstate ramps.
 On October 5, while hitchhiking with another man, Nicklasson was arrested by a police officer and transported to the county jail – however, Skillicorn was not recognized at the time and was let go along with the man accompanying them.
 His freedom did not last long, as he was re-arrested by California Highway Patrol officers on the following day.
 Following brief interrogations, both men reportedly confessed to killing Drummond and the Babcocks.
 As it was expected that both of them were likely to face the death penalty, a federal carjacking charge was dropped, allowing extradition proceedings back to Kansas City to continue.
 In response to the initial failure to arrest Skillicorn, a hearing was held at the United States Senate Committee on Governmental Affairs to discuss what measures should be taken to expand criminal background checks.

 Due to the publicity around the murders, especially surrounding the Drummond case, it was decided that the three defendants would be tried in three separate trials with jurors selected from three counties.
 For unclear reasons, Nicklasson's initial trial was delayed for five months.
 At his own trial, prosecutors contended that Skillicorn was an active participant in Drummond's murder and was as guilty as Nicklasson, while his attorney claimed that his client had attempted to convince Nicklasson to just abandon him in the forest.
 During the proceedings, multiple witnesses were called, including Drummond's wife Kathy and Nicklasson's girlfriend, all of whom testified against Skillicorn.

 Near the end of the trial, prosecutors presented an audiotape containing oral confessions from Skillicorn detailing all of their crimes, including a supposed additional murder of a restaurant employee in Tecate, Mexico that was never verified.
 In the end, he was found guilty on all counts, with the jury recommending a death sentence.
 In March 1996, Skillicorn was officially sentenced to death.
-He would later be convicted of the Babcocks' murders and sentenced to life imprisonment.
+He was later convicted of the Babcocks' murders and sentenced to life imprisonment.